If you suffer from sciatica pain, my simple sciatica stretches and exercises will give you relief. If you

 The sciatic nerve is the largest, longest nerve in the human body.
 It comes out of the spinal cord in roots at various levels of the lower back area.
 The nerve roots then travel through openings in the vertebrae and merge into the large sciatic nerve.
 The sciatic nerve then runs through the hip and down the entire length of the leg branching on its way down to innervate the different parts of the leg.

 If you suffer from pain that starts in your hip or lower back and radiates down your leg, sometimes all the way to your foot, you may have sciatica.
-Some feel sciatica pain in one side only while other feel it on both sides.
+Some feel sciatica pain in one side only while others feel it on both sides.
 Sciatica symptoms also include feeling numbness or tingling in the buttocks, leg, and feet and or feeling burning or stinging sensations.
 Sometimes the sciatica symptom presents as a deep, dull ache.

 Sciatica pain is not a diagnosis in and of itself, but rather the symptom of various conditions.
 Because the sciatic nerve originates in the lumbar area of the spinal cord, anything that puts pressure on the roots of sciatic nerve can cause the sciatic pain.
 The pain can be due to any degenerative changes in the vertebrae or discs of the spine, such as a herniated disc, spinal stenosis, or osteoarthritis of the spinal vertebrae.